ChenZhu-Xie/xczphysics_SilverBullet/Daydream/👁️‍🗨 使用 LLM 中的一些迷思.md

 Both the use and the training of LLM resembles a process of natural selection: preserving every advantageous variation it produces. #abstract

 1. Variation: LLM training (Dev) mutates parameters; LLM interaction (Use) mutates outputs.
-2. Inheritance: successive weights (Dev) and outputs (Use) differ minimally; prompts mediate a → b as operators.
+2. Inheritance: successive weights (Dev) and outputs (Use) differ minimally; BPs and prompts mediate a → b as operators.
-3. Selection: advantageous parameters (Dev) and code (Use) persist.
+3. Selection: advantageous parameters (Dev) and codes (Use) persist.

 炼金术 的 另一种 intepretation?